sisrfeng/coc-wiki/Language-servers.md

 ```

 `port` is required for a socket service and user should start the socket server before coc starts.

-- `initializationOptions` is the json object that passed to [language server on initialize](https://microsoft.github.io/language-server-protocol/specification#initialize).
-- `settings` contains specific configuration of the language server.
-- `trace.server` controls trace level of communication between server and client.
-The default is `"off"`.
-Change to `"verbose"` if you want to checkout all communication.
-- `rootPatterns` is used to resolve the root path which should contain one of the patterns as a child directory or file, it will use `"coc.preferences.rootPatterns"` (default to `[".git", ".hg", ".projections.json"]`) when not specified.
-- `requireRootPattern` when this is true, the language server will only start when any matched rootPatterns found.
-- `env` environment variables object used by the language server.
-- `stdioEncoding` Encoding used for stdio of child process.
-- `ignoredRootPaths` Absolute root paths that language server should not use as rootPath, higher priority than rootPatterns.

 Install [coc-json](https://github.com/neoclide/coc-json) for completion and validation support.